RomanZaitsev25/ExchangeRateBot/README.md

 # ExchangeRateBot
-This bot is used to get the exchange rate in Belarusbank in Chervenю
+This bot is used to get the exchange rate in Belarusbank in Cherven.